the-mcmaster/simp_linalg/README.md

                                          vec![9,16]]))
 ```

-### Map
+### Map Functions

-Combines two vector or matrices together using a user-defined function.
+Overall, these methods combine two vectors or matrices together using a user-defined function.

+The parameters for the custom function mapping depends on the mapping method called, which there are two:
+- **map**
+	- *Vector/Matrix*: Fn(&T, &T) -> T
+		- Uses the two corresponding elements
+- **map_enumerate**
+	- *Vector*: Fn(usize, &T, &T) -> T
+		- Uses the index and the two corresponding elements
+	- *Matrix*: Fn(usize, usize, &T, &T) -> T
+		- Uses the row index, column index, and the two corresponding elements

+#### Example
 ```
 use simp_linalg::prelude::*;